brucefan1983/GPUMD/doc/nep/input_files/train_test_xyz.rst

   However, because NEP training uses single precision, accuracy will be lost if any reference energy is smaller than -100 eV/atom.
 The code will give a warning message in this case.
 * The energy and virial data refer to the total energy and virial for the system.
   They are not per-atom but per-cell quantities.
+* The :term:`BEC` is optional.
+You can also have it only for some structures.